Star-studded Padres and Mets square off in wild-card round

 ”I think that was luck,” Darvish said. ”I’m going to try to be not too, too excited and not too amped up.”

-Left-hander Blake Snell and hometown star Joe Musgrove follow in the rotation for the Padres — one of the few opponents that might be able to match New York’s multiple aces at the front of the rotation.
+Left-hander Blake Snell and hometown favorite Joe Musgrove follow in the rotation for the Padres.

 The 38-year-old Scherzer said he’s fully healthy after oblique issues landed him on the injured list twice this year.
 The three-time Cy Young Award winner is 7-6 with a 3.22 ERA in 26 postseason games (21 starts).